DavidLawes/brand-data/README.md

 ### Tests

-Jest is used to run tests, a --watchAll flag has been defined in the package.json script.
+Jest is used to run tests.
 To run all tests:
 `npm test`

 ### Dev server